ash567/ash567.github.io/education.md

                   <td width="10%">9.8/10.0</td>
          </tr>
 </table>

-Here is the link of my resume where I have tried to include as many academic details as I can fit in two pages!!: <a href="documents/resume_ishu_two_page.pdf" target="_blank">[PDF]</a> <a href="https://www.overleaf.com/latex/examples/curriculum-vitae/ztykfkztnqfh#.WgLxIryWaIZ" target="_blank">[Template]</a><br><br>
+Please find the link of my resume where I have tried to include as many academic details as I can fit in two pages!!
 The resume has be typesetted in Latex.
-Any suggestion on improving the current version of my resume are more than welcome!
+Any suggestion on improving the current version of my resume are more than welcome!: <a href="documents/resume_ishu_two_page.pdf" target="_blank">[PDF]</a> <a href="https://www.overleaf.com/latex/examples/curriculum-vitae/ztykfkztnqfh#.WgLxIryWaIZ" target="_blank">[Template]</a><br><br>

 # Academic Achievements